Company closure and mandatory annual leave: what is allowed and what is not?

-Sometimes a company temporarily closes, for example, for renovations or holidays.
+Sometimes a company closes temporarily, for example, for renovations or holidays.
 A well-known example is the period between Christmas and New Year.
 Employers often ask their staff to take annual leave during this time to avoid extra costs.
-But is an employer allowed to do this?
+But is an employer allowed to do this just like that?

 What does the law say?

 According to the law (article 7:638 paragraph 2 of the Civil Code), as an employee, you can decide when to take your holiday.
-Your employer must agree unless there is a good reason to refuse.
+Your employer must agree to this unless there is a good reason to refuse.
 This is called a "compelling reason".
-Think, for example, of a busy period or insufficient staff due to illness.
+Think, for example, of busy periods or insufficient staff due to illness.
 In such cases, your employer may reschedule your holiday.

 What are compelling reasons?

-A compelling reason means that an employee's holiday should not seriously disrupt the company's work.
+A compelling reason means that an employee's holiday must not seriously disrupt the work in the company.
 For example:

 As an employee, you also have preferences, such as being off during school holidays if you have children.
-The employer must carefully weigh your preferences against the company's interests.
+The employer must weigh your preferences against the interests of the company.

 What is an employer not allowed to do?

-An employer cannot force employees to take annual leave for reasons that are part of the normal business risk, such as renovations or quiet periods.
+An employer cannot force employees to take annual leave for reasons that fall under normal business risks, such as renovations or quiet periods.
 This is unreasonable.
-Employees must be able to decide when to take their holiday.
+Employees should be able to decide when to take their holiday.

-The CLA hospitality (article 3.21 paragraph 2) does make an exception if you have too many statutory days, namely: if you have statutory holiday hours from one or more previous holiday years (or calendar years) that have not been taken, your employer may designate the times for taking these hours.
+The CLA hospitality (article 3.21 paragraph 2) does make an exception if you have too many extra-statutory days, namely: if you have extra-statutory holiday hours from one or more previous holiday years (or calendar years) that have not been taken, your employer may designate the times for taking these hours.

 What can you do if you disagree with your employer?

-If you disagree with mandatory holidays, you can:
+If you disagree with mandatory annual leave, you can: